 □ Open the Network Security > Packet Filter > Routed Firewall Mode > Rule dialog.

 By default, no interface is assigned an explicit rule.
 In the Default policy field, the value accept is specified.
 Consequently, the data stream passes through the device without restriction.
-Adding a rule and assigning it to the relevant interface changes this condition. □ Add a rule.
+Adding a rule and assigning it to the relevant interface changes this condition.

-Specify the following settings for the rule: ► The value 10.0.2.17 or 10.0.2.17/32 in the Source address column ▶ The value any in the Source port column ► The value 10.0.1.5 or 10.0.1.5/32 in the Destination address column ▶ The value any in the Destination port column ► The value any in the Protocol column ► The value accept in the Action column The device lets you limit the rule to IP packets that fulfill certain ICMP criteria.
-Additionally, specify the following settings for the rule: ► The value icmp in the Protocol column ▶ The value type=3, code=1 in the Parameters column type=3 = Destination Unreachable code=1 = Host Unreachable The values behind type and code are 1- to 3-digit decimal values.
+- □ Specify the following settings for the rule: - ▶ The value 10.0.2.17 or 10.0.2.17/32 in the Source address column - The value any in the Source port column - ▶ The value 10.0.1.5 or 10.0.1.5/32 in the Destination address column - ▶ The value any in the Destination port column - ▶ The value any in the Protocol column - The value accept in the Action column

+The device lets you limit the rule to IP packets that fulfill certain ICMP criteria.
+Additionally, specify the following settings for the rule:

+- ▶ The value icmp in the Protocol column

+- ▶ The value type=3, code=1 in the Parameters column

+- type=3 = Destination Unreachable

+- code=1 = Host Unreachable

+The values behind type and code are 1- to 3-digit decimal values.
 For the possible values, see the "Graphical User Interface" reference manual.
-Entering an ICMP code is optional. ☐ To activate the rule, mark the checkbox in the Active column. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. ☐ Apply the rule to an interface.
-To do this, perform the following steps: ☐ Open the Network Security > Packet Filter > Routed Firewall Mode > Assignment dialog. □ Click the ## button.
-The dialog displays the Create window. ☐ In the Interface field, specify the value 1/4. ☐ In the Direction field, specify the value ingress to activate this rule for the incoming data stream. ☐ In the Rule index column, specify the index number of the rule. ☐ Click the Ok button. □ Apply the settings temporarily.
-To do this, click the ✓ button. □ Apply the settings temporarily.
-To do this, click the ✓ button. □ Open the Network Security &gt; Packet Filter &gt; Routed Firewall Mode &gt; Global dialog.
+Entering an ICMP code is optional.

+- □ To activate the rule, mark the checkbox in the Active column. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button.

+- Apply the rule to an interface.
+To do this, perform the following steps: Open the Network Security > Packet Filter > Routed Firewall Mode > Assignment - □ Open the Network Security > Packet Filter > Routed Firewall Mode > Assignment dialog. - \Box Click the $\overset{\blacksquare}{+}$ button. - The dialog displays the Create window. - \Box In the Interface field, specify the value 1/4. - □ In the Direction field, specify the value ingress to activate this rule for the incoming data stream. - □ In the Rule index column, specify the index number of the rule. - Click the Ok button. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button. - □ Open the Network Security > Packet Filter > Routed Firewall Mode > Global dialog. - \Box Apply the rule to the data stream.
+To do this, click the \pm button.